 The deadly fire at Angeles National Forest is renewing a push from California lawmakers for a national registry of convicted arsonists.

 Democratic Sens.
-Barbara Boxer and Dianne Feinstein filed legislation last Thursday that would establish the registry.
+Barbara Boxer and Dianne Feinstein have filed legislation that would establish the registry.
 It complements a similar bill backed by Reps.
 Mary Bono Mack, a Republican, and Adam Schiff, a Democrat, which has been in a House Judiciary subcommittee since March.

 Currently, only three states maintain a database of convicted arsonists: California, Illinois and Montana.
 Investigators acknowledge that a nationwide registry would help them solve only a small percentage of arsons, but many still consider the investment worthwhile, particularly for keeping tabs on serial arsonists.